⚠️ System is currently offline — submissions won't go through. Please notify reception.

 Atypical Growth

 Occasionally, treatment objectives may have to be compromised.
 If growth in either jaw becomes disproportionate, the jaw relationship can be affected.
 This skeletal growth disharmony is genetically coded and beyond our control.
-It may also become necessary to stop orthodontic treatment short of the desired result, after thoroughly consulting with the patient and/or parent before the treatment is discontinued.

 Relapse